Leap Motion Controller Hands-On: The Future Is Magic

 Greasy fingers are the bane of touchscreens, obscuring the display behind snail trails of oil and streaks of grime.
 Forget that mess.
-Leap Motion has promised
+Leap Motion

 As a brief refresher, the Leap Motion Controller tracks your hand and finger movements in three-dimensional space, allowing users to recreate multitouch input without actually touching anything.
 You just wave your hands and wiggle your fingers in the air over it and boom, your computer responds.